Employer of Record

 Key Elements of an Employment Contract

-In Estonia, an employment contract must be drafted in duplicate, with one original copy for the employer and another for the employee.
+In Estonia, an employment contract should be documented clearly, and each party should retain its copy.
 Contracts can be either fixed-term or indefinite, depending on the nature of the work required.

 To ensure validity, every Estonian employment contract must include the following essential information: